 African Power Pools: How Regional Integration Can Strengthen Energy Security

-(MENAFN- News.Africa-Wire) CAPE TOWN, South Africa, January 12, 2026/ -- Regional electricity integration could be a game-changer for Africa, helping countries address persistent electricity challenges and attract investment in energy infrastructure, according to the African Energy Cha’ber’s () State of African Energy 2026 Outlook.
+Regional electricity integration could be a game-changer for Africa, helping countries address persistent electricity challenges and attract investment in energy infrastructure, according to the African Energy Chamber's ( ) State of African Energy 2026 Outlook.
 By developing larger, interconnected markets, nations can create alternative offtake solutions, reduce project risks and enable economies of scale.
-Five regional power pools have been established across the continent–– Southern Africa, Eastern Africa, Western Africa, Central Africa and North Afri–a – to facilitate cross-border electricity trade, share resources and coordinate energy policies.
+Five regional power pools have been established across the continent – Southern Africa, Eastern Africa, Western Africa, Central Africa and North Africa – to facilitate cross-border electricity trade, share resources and coordinate energy policies.

 The Outlook notes that the Southern African Power Pool (SAPP) stands out as the most advanced.
 Its robust institutional framework, high degree of grid interconnection and transparent electricity market have enabled efficient trading and optimized resource use.
 SAPP serves as a model for regional integration, allowing member countries to benefit from reliable power exchanges and a diversified generation mix.
 Yet, even here, challenges remain: trading remains limited relative to total demand, liquidity is low and transmission constraints persist, highlighting the need for continued investment and market development.

-North Africa presents a contrasting picture: the region has some ’f Africa’s most advanced infrastructure, yet electricity trade is limited because countries primarily pursue bilateral agreements or focus on Europe-bound exports rather than intra-African integration.
-The Outlook emphasizes that across all regions, the Af’ican Union’s African Single Electricity Market aims to harmonize standards, regulatory frameworks and planning to cre’te the world’s largest electricity market by 2040.
+North Africa presents a contrasting picture: the region has some of Africa's most advanced infrastructure, yet electricity trade is limited because countries primarily pursue bilateral agreements or focus on Europe-bound exports rather than intra-African integration.
+The Outlook emphasizes that across all regions, the African Union's African Single Electricity Market aims to harmonize standards, regulatory frameworks and planning to create the world's largest electricity market by 2040.
 Achieving this vision faces significant hurdles, including vast distances, technical incompatibilities, infrastructure needs, political fragmentation and differing national interests.

 The Outlook also highlights financing as a central issue across Africa, where public debt and fiscal constraints limit governments' ability to fund large infrastructure projects.
 Innovative approaches such as public-private partnerships have emerged as vital tools for bridging these gaps.
 The Outlook identifies four main models for private-sector participation in transmission projects: Build-Own-Operate; Build-Own-Operate-Transfer; Build-Transfer-Operate; and Engineering, Procurement, Construction and Finance.
 Examples cited include the Kigali Power Transmission Project in Rwanda and the CLSG interconnector linking Ivory Coast, Liberia, Sierra Leone and Guinea, funded by multilateral institutions and regional governments.